 Statement of Need and Purpose

-The purpose of this course is to show nursing informaticists who use Epic’s electronic medical record how to configure the software to accommodate patient workflows in general and specialty areas.
-Specifically, the course will show nurses how to create custom documentation and other tools.
+The purpose of this course is to show Clinical Builders who use Epic’s electronic health record (EHR) how to configure the software to accommodate patient workflows in general and specialty areas.
+Specifically, the course will show how to build tools that are most foundational to EHRs such as the structure of data, analytics, clinical notes, and ordering tools.

 Elements of Competence

 This CE activity has been designed to change learner competence and focuses on the Institute of Medicine area of using information technology, and the Interprofessional and Nursing areas of roles/responsibilities and interprofessional communication.

 This course is intended for Clinical Builders in general and specialty practice areas who are using Epic’s EHR in their daily workflow